igorwolfs/RF-simulations/MSL/regular_msl/notes.md

 ## Fake-PML
 The fake-PML here has
 - kappa increasing from 0 to finalKappa, in quadratic fashion.

 ### Conductivity / Sigma
 Conductivity: sigma increasing from 0 to finalSigma, in quadratic fashion.
 The higher the conductivity, the more electric current flows.
 A perfect conductor has a conductivity of infinity, which means the charges are only present on the outside of the conductor, and there is no electric field inside of the conductor.

+**Conductive loss**

+A conductivity which is
+1. nonzero (zero: means there is no current flow since resistivity is infinite).
+2. non-infinite (infinite: means there is zero resistivity so no loss).

+Leads to ohmic losses in a medium.
+Note that there are many other mechanisms for energy loss in EM wave propagation.

 ### Loss tangent / Kappa
 A parameter mostly used in simulations, calculated from epsilon (electric permittivity) and mu (magnetic permeability) to dampen waves smoothly.